-When email first emerged as a productivity tool, the hope was that it would make communication more efficient, allowing us to spend less time getting our …
+When email first emerged as a productivity tool, the hope was that it would make communication more efficient, allowing us to spend less time getting our point across.
+However, we underestimated humankind’s ability to fill up time saved with the …

 Why do even rational people get embroiled in conflicts they can't solve?
 The root cause, says Daniel Shapiro, founder and director of the Harvard International Negotiation Program, is an adversarial mindset called the Tribes Effect, in which conflicts turn into "me versus you, us versus them."